defold/doc/docs/en/manuals/lua.md

   ```

 table
 : Tables are the only data-structuring type in Lua.
-They are associative array _objects_ that are used to represent lists, arrays, sequences, symbol tables, sets, records, graphs, trees etc. Tables are always anonymous and variables you assign a table to do not contain the table itself, but a reference to it.
+They are associative array _objects_ that are used to represent lists, arrays, sequences, symbol tables, sets, records, graphs, trees, etc. Tables are always anonymous and variables you assign a table to do not contain the table itself, but a reference to it.
 When initializing a table as a sequence, the first index is `1`, not `0`.

   ```lua
   -- Initialize a table as a sequence